 Is the recent Ebola outbreak in the United States truly a severe threat, or just a media smokescreen perhaps exaggerated for political purposes?

-Thinking about becoming a Postal City Carrier Assistant (CCA), but you want to know if you have the right stuff to get through the training process?
-Described here are the rigors of CCA bootcamp.
+Thinking about becoming a Postal City Carrier Assistant (CCA), but want to know if you have the right stuff to get through the training process?
+Described here are the rigors of CCA Bootcamp.